If you’re looking to lose weight—whether it’s 5 pounds, 10 pounds, 20 pounds or more —then you’ve come to the right place.

-If you like them all, then feel free to alternate between them as often as you like—for at least 30 to 40 minutes a day.
+If you like them all, then alternate between them as often as you like, for at least 30 to 40 minutes a day.

 Do whatever you want.
-You are the boss.
-You are in charge.
+You’re the boss.
+You’re in charge.

-The list of workout options is long and varied, and you just have to find something you love doing.
-And that’s it.
+The list of possible workout options available to you is long and varied; you have to find something you love doing.

-Spending endless hours working will eventually lead to diminishing returns.
-In fact, if your current workout routine doesn’t allow for proper rest, then you are flirting with disaster.
+Spending endless hours working out eventually leads to diminishing returns.
+If your current workout routine doesn’t allow for proper rest, you’re flirting with disaster.

-For starters, space out your hard workouts—especially intervals and intense strength sessions—with at least two days of rest.
-And take as many recovery days as you need—especially if you have overtraining symptoms, such as an elevated heart rate and chronic soreness and fatigue.
+For starters, space out your hard workouts, especially interval and intense strength sessions, with at least two days of rest.
+Take as many recovery days as you need, especially when experiencing symptoms of overtraining such as elevated heart rate or chronic soreness and fatigue.

-Furthermore, you can also plan a recovery week by decreasing your training volume 50 to 60 percent every four to five weeks of training.
+Sleep is also essential for proper recovery.
+Aim for at least eight hours of high quality and uninterrupted sleep per night.
+You can also plan for a recovery week by decreasing your training volume 50 to 60 percent for every four to five weeks of training.

-Read real life success stories, read fitness blogs and magazines and books, use the reward system and the buddy system, take before and after pictures, set weight loss goals and make them public, use mantras and motivation quotes, etc.
+You’ve got plenty of options.
+Read real-life success stories.
+Read fitness blogs and magazines and books.
+Use the reward system and the buddy system.
+Take before and after pictures.
+Set weight loss goals and make them public, Use mantras and motivational quotes.